 Median Family Income (MFI) is a leading economic calculation commonly used as a benchmark in affordable homes programs.
 MFI is an annual gross income figure.
 The U.S. Department for Housing and Urban Development (HUD) determines the median family income for the Austin area annually.

-For 2017, MFI for Austin and Travis County is $81,400 for a family of four.
+The current MFI for Austin and Travis County is $81,400 for a family of four.
 That means that 80 percent of MFI — the threshold for a HomeBase Affordable home — is $65,100 for a family of four, or $45,600 for a single person.
 HomeBase will modify income requirements, based on HUD’s annual published MFI limits for the area.

 Homebuyers who have made the decision to buy a specific home at Westgate Grove, and have qualified for the program and for a primary mortgage, will sign a sales contract with the homebuilder specifying the terms and conditions of the sale.
 Included in the purchase process, they will commit to a mortgage contract with a primary lender as well as a second lien agreement with HomeBase.

-In the first year of owning an affordable home at Westgate Grove, the owner may sell back the home at the initial affordable purchase price to the HomeBase.
+Yes, in the first year of owning an affordable home at Westgate Grove, the owner may sell back the home at the initial affordable purchase price to the HomeBase.
 After one year, buyers can sell their homes in accordance with program guidelines.

 When an affordable home is sold, payments are made in the following order (after closing costs):

 - The owner is repaid the initial down payment (if applicable) and equity invested in paying down the primary mortgage.

 - The homeowner will receive 2% of the initial affordable sales price for each year they owned and occupied the property.

 **This additional payment is made only if the home appreciates beyond the original sales price.